Yoruba people: History

-The historical Yoruba develop in ṣitu, out of earlier Mesolithic Volta-Niger populations, by the 1st millennium BCE.
-Oral history recorded under the Oyo Empire derives the Yoruba as an ethnic group from the population of the older kingdom of Ile-Ife.
-The Yoruba were the dominant cultural force in southern and Northern, Eastern Nigeria as far back as the 11th century.
+Oral history recorded under the Oyo Empire derives the Yoruba as an ethnic group from the population of the City State of Ile-Ife.
+Ile-Ife, as the capital of the former empire, held a prominent position in Yoruba history.
+The Yoruba were the dominant cultural force in southwestern and west-central Nigeria as far back as the 11th century.